-Debris under the nail that can look dark in color2,4
+- Debris under the nail that can look dark in color2,4

-Age – You are more likely to get nail fungus infections as you get older.
+- Age: You are more likely to get nail fungus infections as you get older.
 This can because your nails grow slower, your circulation is not as good, and because you have been exposed to more fungi than when you were younger.

-Having other health issues – Patients with cancer, diabetes, poor circulation, and poor immune systems are more likely to have nail fungal infections.
+- Having other health issues: Patients with cancer, diabetes, poor circulation, and poor immune systems are more likely to have nail fungal infections.

-Wearing artificial nails – Make sure that your salon uses new or freshly sterilized instruments every time you get your nails done.
+- Wearing artificial nails: Make sure that your salon uses new or freshly sterilized instruments every time you get your nails done.
 Additionally, acrylic nails can separate from the natural nail, leaving a place for fungus to grow.